cloudfour/tpp-research-monorepo/README.md

 It currently shows how to use these components in React, FramerX, and StoryBook.

+## Local Development Approach

+In the long run we'll likely want to publish a number of packages to a package registry:

+- Stencil Components
+- React Components
+- FramerX Components

+Individual projects can then easily install and reference the relevant components.
+However, this approach would slow down local development.
+For now, all files are referenced locally in between directories.
+A few hacks are required to make this work, but it should speed up local development.

 ## Component Development

 The core of the project is a stencil.js directory.
 To develop these components run the following command: